 would be used to wash the trays.

-Healthy and Vegetarian/Vegan Dining: - The Ville Grill (3rd & Brandeis) provides numerous healthy options, including a salad bar; the Wild Mushroom vegetarian & vegan station with a menu dedicated to
+Healthy and Vegetarian/Vegan Dining: - Find out where to get the good stuff with this handy Vegetarian Guide to UofL Dining! - The Ville Grill (3rd & Brandeis) provides numerous healthy options, including a salad bar; the Wild Mushroom vegetarian & vegan station with a menu dedicated to

 Nutritional Information: New online menus include nutritional information about every item.
 You can choose which meals to view and do a comparison to help you plan a healthy, delicious meal.

-Humanely-raised Meat: We seek to source meat from humane producers.
+Humanely-raised Meat & Eggs: We seek to source meat from humane producers.
 For instance, all of the beef served at the Cardinal Burger Company (SAC 2nd level) is sourced from Marksbury Farm in Garrard County, KY which provides not only local, but pasture-raised, grass-fed beef with no artificial hormones or steroids.
+In 2014 Sodexo made a commitment to only source cage-free shell eggs.

 Food Donation: When available, we donate left-over food to